 Pakistan Independence Day Facts: Top 14th August Facts That You Must Know

-Every year the whole Pakistani nation fathoms the patriotic feeling with colors of green and white on 14 August, which is celebrated as the Independence Day in Pakistan.
+Every year the whole Pakistani nation fathoms the patriotic feeling with colors of green and white on 14 August, which is celebrated as Independence Day in Pakistan.
 Here are some fascinating facts about Pakistan’s Independence Day:

 - Pakistan’s original date of Independence is 15th August 1947.
 Even Quaid-e-Azam Muhammad Ali Jinnah celebrated the first birthday of Pakistan on August 15.